wsonetunnel/tunnel-server-observability/README.md

 # Overview

-This repo can be used as a recommendation for guidance on setting up tunnel server observability (Logging and Telemetry) and other WS1 components.
+This repo can be used as a recommendation for guidance on setting up observability for tunnel server and other WS1 components.

-## Tunnel
+## Tunnel Server

 ### Architecture